jazzsequence/games-collector/README.md

 ### Manual Installation ###

+1. Download the latest version from the Releases page.
-1. Upload the entire `/games-collector` directory to the `/wp-content/plugins/` directory.
+2. Unzip and upload the entire `/games-collector` directory to the `/wp-content/plugins/` directory.
-2. Activate Games Collector through the 'Plugins' menu in WordPress.
+3. Activate Games Collector through the 'Plugins' menu in WordPress.
+4. Create a new page, name it whatever you like, and add the shortcode to the page content to display your games list: `[games-collector]`.

 ## Frequently Asked Questions ##